docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

   - ``onChange``
   - ``onChanging``

-  By default, simulates the :ref:`onChange` event for an :ref:`EditText` control, an :ref:`onClick` event for controls that support that event.
+  By default, simulates the :ref:`control-event-onChange` event for an :ref:`EditText` control, an :ref:`control-event-onClick` event for controls that support that event.

 Sends a notification message, simulating the specified user interaction event.

 Returns ``undefined``.

 --------------------------------------------------------------------------------

+.. _control-object-removeEventListener:

 removeEventListener()
 *********************